gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 We typically look for the following in PRs that add documentation:

 - Correctness — whether the added documentation is technically correct
-- Style — whether the written language follows our [style guide](https://www.gatsbyjs.org/contributing/gatsby-style-guide/)
+- Style — whether the written language follows our [style guide](/contributing/gatsby-style-guide/)

 #### Code

 For PRs that add code (whether a feature or fix), we look for the following:

 - Correctness — whether the code does what we think it does
 - Tests — when fixing a bug or adding a new feature, it can be very valuable to add tests.
 While we do merge some small PRs without them, more often than not, it's good to have tests asserting behaviour!
-This can be a combination of unit tests for the specific package, snapshot tests and end to end tests.
+This can be a combination of unit tests for the specific package, snapshot tests, and end to end tests.
 The goal here is to ensure that something that is being fixed or added _remains_ fixed or working the way we expect it to.
 Good tests ensure this!
 - Code Quality — while it isn't good to nit pick, reasonable changes that improve readability are great to point out
 - Documentation in the package's README if you're adding something